Josh Donaldson Player Props: Yankees vs. Orioles

 - The pitching staff for the Orioles has a collective 9.3 K/9, the seventh-best in MLB.

-- The Orioles' 4.32 team ERA ranks 17th among all league pitching staffs.
+- The Orioles have the 16th-ranked team ERA across all MLB pitching staffs (4.29).

-- Orioles pitchers combine to rank 20th in baseball in home runs given up (104 total, 1.2 per game).
+- Orioles pitchers combine to surrender 106 total home runs at a clip of 1.2 per game (to rank 20th in the league).

-- Kremer makes the start for the Orioles, his 18th of the season.
-He is 8-4 with a 5.04 ERA and 82 strikeouts in 91 2/3 innings pitched.
+- Bradish gets the start for the Orioles, his 16th of the season.
+He is 4-4 with a 3.58 ERA and 74 strikeouts in 78 2/3 innings pitched.

-- His most recent time out came on Friday against the Minnesota Twins, when the right-hander threw three innings, surrendering seven earned runs while giving up seven hits.
+- In his last appearance on Saturday, the righty went six innings against the Minnesota Twins, allowing one earned run while surrendering seven hits.

+- In 15 games this season, the 26-year-old has put up an ERA of 3.58, with 8.5 strikeouts per nine innings.
+Opponents are hitting .247 against him.

 © 2023 Data Skrive.
 All rights reserved.